brettz9/intl-dom/README.md

   //  for those specified in `locales`)
   defaultLocales: ['en-US'],

+  // Means for obtaining locale and locale strings; see `findLocaleStrings`
+  localeStringFinder: findLocaleStrings,

   // String path segment; with the default locale resolver, will
   //   be followed by:
   //       /_locales/<locale>/messages.json